ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 1. Divide the time interval $[0, T]$ in equidistant subintervals of length $\Delta t$.
 2. Start iterating $i = 1, 2,..., I$.
     - For every time step $t  \in \\{\Delta t, 2\Delta t,..., T \\}$, draw pseudorandom numbers $z_t(i)$.
-    - Determine the time $T$ value of the index level $S_T(i)$ by applying the pseudo- random numbers time step by time step to the discretized equation.
+    - Determine the time $T$ value of the index level $S_T(i)$ by applying the pseudo-random numbers time step by time step to the discretized equation.
     - Determine the inner value $h_T$ of the European call option at $T$ as $h_T(S_T(i)) =
     \max(S_T(i) – K, 0)$.
     - Iterate until $i = I$.